 UEF’s representative handed appreciation gift to the speaker

 :”80% of graduated students from the Faculty of Japanese Language of UEF work at companies.
 In the final year, many of them are still considering whether to grow at Vietnamese companies or work in Japan.
-In addition, many returned after internship in Japan wished to return to continue their work.
-This workshop will help you understand more about them.
-Take full advantage of the conditions the campus provided you and look for a good job opportunity:”.
-Shared by Mr. Vo Van Thanh Van at the begin of the workshop.
+In addition, many who returned after internships in Japan had a desire to go back and continue their work.
+This workshop will help you better understand their experiences.
+Take full advantage of the conditions the campus provided you and look for a good job opportunity”.
+Shared by Mr. Vo Van Thanh Van at the beginning of the workshop.

-The workshop was divided into three main parts: Introduce Japanese companies’s features; explain the need to find a job and work in Japan; envision the Japanese working environment and culture, brought the students an overview about the work opportunities in the Japanese market.
+The workshop was divided into three main parts: an introduction to the characteristics of Japanese companies; an explanation of the importance of finding a job and working in Japan; envisioning the Japanese working environment and culture, which brought the students an overview about the work opportunities in the Japanese market.

-Together with that, another important factor is communication and language skills, especially for students who aim to work in Japan.
+In addition, communication and language skills are crucial, especially for students who aim to work in Japan.
 Mr. Akao Naoko also mentioned the importance of “liveliness” at work, teamwork ability and hunger to learn.
 This can be said, a key to help UEFers meet Japanese recruiters’s expectations, also the base that help them advance on the international career path.

-It can be said that Japan always welcomes international talents and opportunities to seize, suitable skill development will be the key to open the future gate.
+It can be said that Japan consistently welcomes international talents, offering numerous opportunities to those ready to seize them.
+Developing suitable skills will be the key to unlocking the future prospects.
 Hopefully with the information the workshop provided, UEFers will have a clear overview of the Japanese labor market, gain valuable experiences on skills, job search strategies and how to integrate into the international working environment, thereby gaining more motivation to reach quality job opportunities in the future.